scotws/cthulhu/docs/MANUAL.md

   valid inside a scope marked by  `.scope` and `.scend`.
 Apart from that, they follow the same rules as symbols.

-- **Math terms** are handled inside square braces and follow reverse polish notation (RPN).
+- **Math terms** are handled inside curly braces and follow reverse polish notation (RPN).
 See below for a further description.